SAHSCodingClub/CodingClub_Website/articles/MLPs.md

 ## Backward Pass

-Once the data reaches the output layer it would idealy contain some logical interpretation of the data.
+Once the data reaches the output layer it would ideally contain some logical interpretation of the data.
 However, a randomly initalized MLP will return random values.
 This is where the backward pass comes into place.
 The purpose of the backward pass is to adjust the models weights in a way that minimizes loss, or the difference between what the AI predicts and the expected output.
 The expected output is user-defined, and should be present in the data that you feed the network.
 The loss function is typically a very high dimensional function (the exact number depends of the number of weights in a model).
 If a model has five weights the loss function will look like:

 $$ l(a, b, c, d, e) $$